 - Red Rock Ranger District Visitor Center – 8375 Hwy 179, Sedona, AZ 86351

 Please note: The Red Rock Pass doesn’t include access to Grasshopper Point, Call of the Canyon or Slide Rock State Park.
-These spots have a separate entrance fee or you would need the Grand Annual Red Rock Pass.
+These spots have a separate entrance fee.

 If you’re in the Sedona area and looking for another stunning drive, you may also like Red Rock Loop.